 Famous TV Productions & Movies Filmed in Miami

 Several famous movies and films have been produced in Miami over the years.
-Throughout the city iconic Art Deco hotels and sunny beachside strips of road lend to wide scale opportunity for a diverse backdrop for any film production.
+Throughout the city, iconic Art Deco hotels and sunny beachside strips of road lend to a wide-scale opportunity for a diverse backdrop for any film production.
 Palm tree-lined streets in Miami, a staple for Florida’s beach recognition, are seen in several of America’s most beloved films and TV shows of all time.

 Lincoln Road Mall in the center of Miami Beach was the location for a shoot of The Birdcage featuring the late Robin Williams and actor Nathan Lane.
 The two are seen strolling down the strip of Miami’s most iconic shopping street.